Awonder Liang: Career

-On August 5, 2011, at the age of 8 years 118 days, he became the youngest to defeat an international master in a standard tournament game.
+On August 5, 2011, at the age of 8 years 118 days, he became the youngest player to defeat an International Master in a standard tournament game.
 This occurred in round 6 at the U.S. Open in Orlando, Florida, when Liang defeated IM Daniel Fernandez (rated FIDE 2401 and USCF 2448 at that time).
-The previous record, which was held by Fabiano Caruana, was broken by 4 months and 15 days.

 On November 27, 2011, he won the gold medal in the Under 8 section of the World Youth Chess Championships in Caldas Novas, Brazil.
-This win earned him the titles of U-8 world chess champion and FIDE Master.
+This win earned him the titles of Under 8 World Champion and FIDE Master.

-On July 29, 2012, he became the youngest player ever to defeat a grandmaster (GM) in a standard time limit tournament game.
+On July 29, 2012, he became the youngest player ever to defeat a Grandmaster (GM) in a standard time limit tournament game.
 It occurred in round 3 of the Washington International in Rockville, Maryland, when he defeated GM Larry Kaufman.
 Liang was 9 years, 111 days old at the time, breaking the previous record by about 2.5 months.
 The record was previously held by Shah Hetul at the age of about 9 years, 6 months.
-At the same time, Liang broke the USA record for the youngest to win against a GM by 10 months, 9 days; the previous record having been held by Fabiano Caruana.
+At the same time, Liang broke the USA record for the youngest to win against a GM by some months; the previous record having been held by Fabiano Caruana.
+This record was later broken by 8-year-old Leonid Ivanovic, who defeated Milko Popchev in January 2024.

-On March 23, 2013, he became the youngest person ever to obtain a master's rating within the United States Chess Federation.
+On March 23, 2013, he became the youngest person ever to obtain the US Chess Federation's National Master title.
 While playing in the Midwest Open Team Chess Festival in Dayton, Ohio, his win over a Life Master in round 2 brought his estimated USCF rating to 2206.
 Liang was 17 days shy of his tenth birthday at the time of this achievement, 10 days younger than the age at the previously existing record (held by Samuel Sevian, 7 days prior to his tenth birthday).
 On September 2, 2015, Maximillian Lu broke Liang's record by 12 days.
 At the 2013 World Youth Championships, which took place in Al Ain, Liang won the Under 10 section.

 On June 30, 2014, at the age of 11 years and 92 days, while competing in the 2nd Annual DC International, he became the youngest American to achieve a norm for the title International Master (IM).
 Liang earned his third and final IM norm in Dallas on November 25, 2015 at 12 years, 7 months and 6 days old, thus becoming the youngest American ever to qualify for the title of International Master.